 For those who have not dived before, the question is, we don’t need a reason to go diving.
 But a reason not to.
-Diving can be any beautiful spots in the world, every destination brings out its own charm and exciting picturesque adventure.
-Not every dive is the same, even on the same spots.
+Diving can be any beautiful spot in the world, every destination brings out its own charm and exciting picturesque adventure.
+Not every dive is the same, even in the same spots.
 Even exciting if you have your buddy to go diving together to share your experience.

 Once the scuba diving bug caught on you, you and the deep blue ocean becomes inseparable.
-Discover the underwater world at all its glory for the first time.
+Discover the underwater world in all its glory for the first time.
 Find marine life that you only see in magazines.
-Live for a moment among the fishes in their living natural habitat is so surreal.
+Living for a moment among the fishes in their living natural habitat is so surreal.
 Literally caress the fishes as they swim by, a big tiger shark, notwithstanding.
 Let them inspect and accept you.
 And you will let out a euphoric feeling of calm and peace upon you.

 Explore the Underwater World

 Only your thoughts have you to keep each other company once you descend into the waters.
 You hear nothing except the sound of bubbles when you breathe out through the mouthpiece of your mask.
 Very soon you’ll forget about the loneliness once you are engrossed with the beauty that surrounds you.
 You would feel a bit weird to draw breath for the first time below the surface.
-But with the help of specialized equipment, you can breathe easy.
+But with the help of specialized equipment, you can breathe easily.

 Specialized Scuba Gear

 But you may be snorkelling before.
-I can understand your frustration for not going underwater for a much longer time as it should.
+I can understand your frustration for not going underwater for a much longer time than it should.
 Soon you have to surface gasping for air before you can go down again.
 The corals that you longed to see are not reachable.
-All because the grasp of air is insufficient to sustain for the depth.
+All because the grasp of air is insufficient to sustain the depth.
 Is time to step up the ante and enter the world of scuba diving.
 It allows you to stay underwater longer and go deeper.
 All you need is specialized diving scuba gear to ensure your comfort and safety when you made your first plunge and beyond.

 Risks of diving